 Remove “Windows Firewall Blocked” Scam

 To remove the Windows Firewall Blocked tech support scam and its related files manually from your PC, follow the step-by-step removal instructions provided below.
 If the manual removal guide does not get rid of the scam and its redirects completely, you should search for and remove any leftover items with an advanced anti-malware tool.
 Software like that will keep your system secure in the future.

 - Guide 1: How to Remove Windows Firewall Blocked from Windows.

-- Guide 2: Get rid of Windows Firewall Blocked from Mac OS X.
+- Guide 2: Get rid of Windows Firewall Blocked on Mac OS X.

-- Guide 3: Remove Windows Firewall Blocked from Google Chrome.
+- Guide 3: Remove Windows Firewall Blocked in Google Chrome.